Smashing Magazine ~ we smash you with the information that will make your life easier. really.

 3.4.
 Input validation: static or Ajax?

-Although Ajax seems to have literally flooded web sites with a rich user interaction over the last years, it still hasn’t managed to reach a critical mass among popular web-services.
+Although Ajax seems to have flooded websites with a rich user interaction over the last years, it still hasn’t managed to reach a critical mass among popular web-services.
 Surprisingly, we weren’t able to identify a trend toward Ajax.
-The “classic” validation techniques which validate input after the user has clicked on the submit-button are more popular than real-time-validation with JavaScript.
+The “classic” validation techniques that validate input after the user has clicked on the submit button are more popular than real-time-validation with JavaScript.

 According to our research,